 Hear from Next Step Living Customers and Partners.

-We’ve helped almost 85,000 New England homeowners make their homes more energy-efficient and save on their utility bills.
+We’ve helped more than 90,000 New England homeowners make their homes more energy-efficient and save on their utility bills.
 And, they’re happy about it.
 In fact, 98 percent of our customers say they’d really like to refer us to their friends and relatives.
 (We know this from ongoing Net Promoter surveys.)
 Talk about a great review of our work.
 One homeowner who posted on Facebook how pleased he was with the work we did, later elaborated in this success story.

 Maria Dios' beautiful Waltham, Mass. condo, in a converted circa-1920 colonial, had one major shortcoming: Its heating and cooling systems were outdated, inefficient and expensive to run.